Learn more about urinary incontinence: introduction

 Surgery may also be considered.
 The specific procedures suitable for you will depend on the type of incontinence you have.

-Surgical treatments for stress incontinence, such as tape or sling procedures, are used to reduce pressure on the bladder or strengthen the muscles that control urination.
+Surgical treatments for stress incontinence, such as sling procedures, are used to reduce pressure on the bladder or strengthen the muscles that control urination.

 Operations to treat urge incontinence include enlarging the bladder or implanting a device that stimulates the nerve that controls the detrusor muscles.